gi-bielefeld/sans/clowm/usage.md

 * strict: a split is kept if it is compatible to all previously filtered splits, i.e., the resulting set of splits is equivalent to a tree
 * weakly: a split is kept if it is weakly compatible to all previously filtered splits
 * *n*-tree: multiple sets of compatible splits (=trees) are maintained.
 A split is added to the first, second, ... n-th set if possible (compatible).
-* default: By default, the CloWM version of SANS first generates a phylogenetic split network (weakly compatible splits), and then also filters the splits to obtain a tree (strictly compatible spltis).
+* default: By default, the CloWM version of SANS first generates a phylogenetic split network (weakly compatible splits), and then also filters the splits to obtain a tree (strictly compatible splits).
 * none: apply no filter (not recommended)